VitaeTeam/ViLight/ios/README.rst

 Additional Notes
 ----------------
-The app built by this Xcode project is a fully running standalone Electron Cash as an iPhone app.
+The app built by this Xcode project is a fully running standalone ViLight as an iPhone app.
 It pulls in sources from ../lib and other places when generating the Xcode project, but everything that is needed (.py files, Python interpreter, etc) ends up packaged in the generated iOS .app!